nivagator/personal-site/_posts/2020-01-27-how-to-quit-vim.md

 ## Learn VIM

 I was skeptical at first.
 I used `nano` for most quick edits in the shell and VSCode for all my other development work.
-But after working through [VIM with Vigor](http://linuxcommand.org/lc3_adv_vimvigor.php) from the writers of *The Linux Command Line* book, I as hooked.
+But after working through [VIM with Vigor](http://linuxcommand.org/lc3_adv_vimvigor.php) from the writers of *The Linux Command Line* book, I was hooked.

 Give it a shot.
 There's a lot to learn and its actually a lot of fun.